bingo-bango-corp/documentation/2 Implementation.md

 Now I realized something: I need to keep track of these transitions if I want to properly understand, record and display to the user a history of each respective job.
 So, I decided to inject `event` objects into the `chat` subcollection of the job document.
 This turned out to be a great decision because it was now trivial to display a full, ordered history of both messages and events like "You marked this as delivered" to the user on a job view.

 As I learned over and over again at work, _a real state machine validates transitions_.
 That means that it won't allow a job to go from a terminal state such as `cancelled` to `delivered` for example, in accordance with business logic.
 This is the only way to ensure that if a client for whatever reason behaves unexpectedly, it can not lead to an _unprocessable entity_ — a database entry that cannot be explained.
 For this reason, I added validations on each action, ensuring that the job is allowed to actually transition in the requested way, and that the user that triggered the action is actually allowed to do so.

+# The light side

+It was time to start working on the client application.

+Again, first up, I had to make a decision on what technology I want to work with for "the app".
+My biggest competence is a JavaScript framework called Vue, so I naturally gravitated towards using it.
+However, I still strongly considered native technologies, or a cross-platform framework like Flutter.

+The web is no longer what it used to be — more and more "app-like" functionality is enabled constantly by new APIs being standardized, and operating systems allowing deeper integration with their system for websites.
+A lot, probably most, usecases can these days be handled by a web application, with almost native feel.
+Both on iOS and Android, it's now even possible to install so-called "PWAs" (Progressive Web Applications) straight onto the system, offering behavior very similar to a native app.
+Websites can even work offline and send push notifications as well as access many device APIs such as geolocation.

+Because of this and my highly limited time budget, I decided to implement a PWA in Vue.
+However, because I always want to learn something new with every new project, I went with TypeScript on top, which is a transpiler that enriches JavaScript with strongly-typed syntax and fantastic tooling.

+## Back to the drawing board

+This is the point at which some good old UI & UX Design comes into play.

+My colleague and dear friend Brandon helped me immensely with designing the UI for Bingo Bango, and I'd like to thank him a lot for that!

+What became very clear very early on is that Bingo Bango was going to have 3 main views: Make Money, Get Things and You.
+Make Money is where you make money.
+Get Things is where you get things.
+And You is a profile settings kind of screen.
+By splitting the application into Make Money and Get Things, the top level views are immediately straight to the point.
+Those are our two usecases: Deliver things for others and get tips, or request things and have them delivered.

+What also became very clea very early on is that Bingo Bango does not take itself all that seriously.
+The visual style may be described as a little bit crazy, it makes heavy use of Emojis for UI elements, and the "logo" is a crude drawing of a wizard that we laughed tears at when Brandon first sketched it in a few minutes.
+The service is not supposed to be serious or sleek — instead, it presents itself as invitingly nonchalant and fun.